Euboea

-Euboea (/juːˈbiːə/ yoo-BEE-ə; Εὔβοια, /grc/), also known by its modern spelling Evia (/ˈɛviə/ EV-ee-ə; Εύβοια, /el/), is the second-largest Greek island in area and population, after Crete, and the sixth largest island in the Mediterranean Sea.
-It is separated from Boeotia in mainland Greece by the narrow Euripus Strait (only 40 metres at its narrowest point).
+Euboea, (Note: /juːˈbiːə/ yoo-BEE-ə; Εὔβοια, /grc/) also known as Evia, (Note: /ˈɛviə/ EV-ee-ə; Εύβοια, /el/) is the second-largest Greek island in area and population, after Crete, and the sixth largest island in the Mediterranean Sea.
+It is separated from Boeotia in mainland Greece by the narrow Euripus Strait (only 40 metres at its narrowest point), the North Euboean Gulf, and the South Euboean Gulf.
 In general outline it is a long and narrow island; it is about 180 km long, and varies in breadth from 50 km to 6 km.
 Its geographic orientation is from northwest to southeast, and it is traversed throughout its length by a mountain range, which forms part of the chain that bounds Thessaly on the east, and is continued south of Euboia in the lofty islands of Andros, Tinos and Mykonos.

 It forms most of the regional unit of Euboea, which also includes Skyros and a small area of the Greek mainland.